giros-dit/yang-to-ngsi-ld/testbeds/netconf/docker/xml-parser-with-ngsi-ld-instantiator/ngsi-ld-models/docs/OutMulticastPkts.md

 # OutMulticastPkts

 The total number of packets that higher-level protocols requested be transmitted and that were addressed to a multicast address at this sub-layer, including those that were discarded or not sent.
 For a MAC-layer protocol, this includes both Group and Functional addresses.
 Discontinuities in the value of this counter can occur at re-initialization of the management system and at other times as indicated by the value of 'discontinuity-time'.
-YANG module: ietf-interfaces.yang
+Reference: RFC 2863: The Interfaces Group MIB -      ifHCOutMulticastPkts  YANG module: ietf-interfaces.yang

 ## Properties